 * Click here for rating key

-Bravo Restaurant Review: Bravo attempts to pass itself off as an original, standalone Italian eatery, but can't disguise its chain restaurant roots.
-Still, it holds its own in New Orleans, in a town with plenty of traditional Creole/Italian establishments.
-Almost evoking a Florentine villa, the neo-baroque, stone-like exterior continues the theme inside with classical fluted columns and pediments rising toward the lofty ceiling.
-We recommend the fresh fish from the wood-fired grill.
-The daily special will likely be a veal scallop or chicken in a buttery sauce with good vegetables, escorted by a basket of herbed flatbreads.
-The kitchen blazes no trails and, although the occasional offbeat dish shows up, the fare is predictable, although tasty.
-Among the coffees is a worthy mochaccino with Italian chocolate; it goes nicely with the mocha crunch gelato for dessert.
-The wine list is a welcome surprise at a restaurant of this size and modest culinary ambition, with a selection of reasonably priced, very drinkable California and Italian labels.
+Bravo Restaurant Review: Almost evoking a Florentine villa, Bravo’s Neo-Baroque, stone-like exterior continues the theme inside with classical fluted columns and pediments rising toward the lofty ceiling.
+The kitchen blazes no trails and, although the occasional offbeat dish shows up, the fare is predictable, albeit tasty.
+We recommend the fresh fish from the wood-fired grill, while the daily special will likely be a veal scallop or chicken in a buttery sauce with good vegetables, escorted by a basket of herbed flatbreads.
+Among the coffees is a worthy mochaccino with Italian chocolate; it goes nicely with the vanilla bean crème brûlée for dessert.
+A welcome surprise at a restaurant of this size and modest culinary ambition, the wine list offers a selection of reasonably priced, very drinkable California and Italian labels.